 Naiya Mehta, Esq.

-Naiya Mehta arrived in Chicago from Gujarat, India as a one-year-old.
-Her family lived undocumented for years—hiding from police cars, spending every free hour at the library.
+Naiya Mehta arrived in Chicago from India as a one-year-old.
+Her family lived undocumented for years—hiding from police cars, spending hours between the local library and neighborhood laundromat.
 After President Reagan legalized her family's status in 1986, she set her sights on becoming a judge.

-She earned her J.D. from the University of Illinois College of Law and spent nearly a decade as a federal attorney in Los Angeles.
-But during that time, she discovered a different passion—real estate investing—and built Lyric Investment Group, a real estate investment and development firm.
+She earned her J.D. from the University of Illinois College of Law, ranked a Top 20 Law School.
+She married young and spent nearly a decade as a federal attorney in Los Angeles.
+But during that time, she discovered a different passion—real estate—and built Lyric Investment Group, a real estate investment and development firm.

 • J.D., University of Illinois College of Law